parryc/thevoid/templates/leflan/language_georgian.md

 ### Regular Verbs

 Personal pronouns can be dropped in Georgian, as pronomial indicators person are attached directly to the verb.
+Verbs take one of two forms of indicating person, either ვ-series or მ-series.

 The object of the sentence can also be indicated in the verb construction too.
 This quite complicated and the only example I know right now is `-უ-:2nd person object`, in `მე უეს ვურეკა:I am calling Wes`.

-#### Present Tense
+#### Present Tense - ვ-series

 &nbsp; |sg  |pl
 -|----------|--